I’ve Forgotten My Lines

 If you don’t know what to say to me these days, it’s OK.

 I don’t know what to say, either.
-I’ve forgotten all my usual lines and
+I’ve forgotten all my usual lines.

 Does anyone have a script I can borrow for this next act?